RyelOliver/DocxValidator/README.md

 * Debug a .docx file by copying its contents into an unzipped folder of formatted XML.
 * Validate a .docx file.
-* Diff two .docx files by file or by line within each file.
+* Get the diff of two .docx files; to both identify added or removed files as well as added or remove lines within each file.

 ## Installation